-If you or a loved were prescribed Elmiron and later diagnosed with vision loss or other eye issues, call the law offices of Lynch Law Firm today.
+If you or a loved one were prescribed Elmiron and later diagnosed with vision loss or other eye issues, call the law offices of Lynch Law Firm today.
 Our knowledgeable class action lawyers are ready to determine your eligibility to seek compensation for medical costs and other damages.
 Your initial case review is free, and there is no legal obligation to hire our firm, even if we validate your claim.

 Our firm’s partners James Lynch and Arthur Lynch are Multi-Million Dollar Advocates Forum members and have the distinction of being selected for the Super Lawyer's list.

 Free consultation with no upfront fees.
 Call (800) 518-0508 .

 Our firm is scheduling free case reviews with patients who were previously prescribed Elmiron (pentosan polysulfate sodium).
 If you took this drug for two years or longer and have suffered from vision problems, you may qualify.
 However, your vision issues must have begun while still taking Elmiron, or within a year of stopping the medication.

 For instance, if you stopped taking Elmiron in Spring of 2011, and were later diagnosed with an eye condition in early 2012, you may be eligible.

 There are several other questions you may be asked in your free case review.
 Your answers will help us to learn more about your experience with Elmiron, including how it has caused you harm.
 It is important to respond to these questions honestly, accurately and with as much detail as possible.

 - Did you take only the recommended dose?

 - How long did you continue taking Elmiron?